 Over the last few days we have had a bit of a crisis here at Planning Pod.
-We were upgrading our development software on our server (it’s the platform on which we build our project and business management app) and, needless to say, it didn’t go as planned and caused some bugs in our software.
+We were upgrading our development software on our server (it’s the platform on which we build our event planning app and venue management system) and, needless to say, it didn’t go as planned and caused some bugs in our software.

 I wanted to start out by apologizing again to our loyal and very heady customers for the inconvenience and to let them know we are addressing the issue with all our resources and are shooting to have these bugs fixed within the next 48 hours.
 We truly appreciate your patience and welcome any feedback you may have regarding our recent issue or anything else.